setup ----

 drop_na(total_earnings_male, total_earnings_female) |>

-# make occupation a factor (necessary for reordering groups in our plot) ----
+# make occupation a factor (for reordering groups in our plot) ----

 mutate(occupation = as.factor(occupation)) |>